Director of Choral Studies

 Baton Rouge, LA 70803-2504

-John Dickson is the Stephanie Landry Barineau Professor of Choral Music and Chair of the Division of Ensembles and Conducting in the School of Music at Louisiana State University.
-As Director of Choral Studies he conducts the internationally acclaimed A Cappella Choir and supervises the masters and doctoral programs in choral conducting.
-He recently assumed the LSU choral post after a four-year tenure as Dean of the Townsend School of Music at Mercer University in Macon, Georgia, where he also served as Professor of Conducting in the graduate program.
-He continues as the founding artistic director and conductor of Coro Vocati, one of Atlanta’s newest and most accomplished professional chamber choirs.
+John Dickson is the Edward G. and Catherine M. Galante Chair for Choral Music Education at Louisiana State University’s School of Music.
+As Director of Choral Studies he conducts the A Cappella Choir and supervises the masters and doctoral programs in choral conducting.
+Outside of academia, he is the founding artistic director and conductor of Coro Vocati, one of Atlanta’s most accomplished professional chamber choirs.